Laurence Noga at his studio

-Kamini Vellodi is a writer and artist and Senior Lecturer in Philosophy, Theory and History of Art in Edinburgh College of Art at the University of Edinburgh.
+Dr Kamini Vellodi is a writer and artist and Director of Research, Senior Lecturer in Philosophy, Theory and History of Art in Edinburgh College of Art at the University of Edinburgh.
 Her research intersects 20th century and contemporary continental philosophy and theory, and theories and historiographies of art history and visual culture.
 She is the author of 'Tintoretto's Difference.
 Deleuze, Diagrammatics and Art History' published by Bloomsbury in 2019, and is Series Editor of 'Refractions.
 At the borders of art history and philosophy' for Edinburgh University Press.
 She studied Painting at the Royal College of Art and Chelsea College of Art and holds a PhD in Philosophy from the Centre for Research in Modern European Philosophy, Middlesex University.

 Exhibition curated by Vivienne Roberts